GLOBAL MARKETS-North Korea jitters ease as focus moves to Brexit speech

 LONDON, Sept 22 (Reuters) - Jitters over a fresh exchange of barbs between North Korea and the United States eased in Europe on Friday as strong economic data supported European stocks, and investors’ focus turned to a planned speech by Britain’s prime minister on Brexit.

-Europe’s main stock index hit a two-month high, recovering from early losses following a sell-off in Asian stocks and a rush to safe-haven currencies after North Korea said it might test a hydrogen bomb in the Pacific Ocean.
+Europe’s main stock index recovered from early losses following a sell-off in Asian stocks and a rush to safe-haven currencies after North Korea said it might test a hydrogen bomb in the Pacific Ocean.

-U.S. stock futures indicated a 0.2 percent fall for the S&P 500, as markets showed growing signs of fatigue over the belligerent U.S.-North Korea rhetoric.
+U.S. stock futures indicated a 0.2 percent fall for the S&P 500, though markets were showing growing signs of fatigue over the belligerent U.S.-North Korea rhetoric.

 “North Korea poses such a binary risk that it’s very hard to price, and at the moment investors just have to look through it,” said Mike Bell, global market strategist at JP Morgan Asset Management.